One Place for the Right Answer

 The board meeting approaches

 You need revenue figures.
 Finance has one number.
 Sales has another.
-The difference is £40,000.
+Imagine discovering the difference is tens of thousands of pounds.
 Two hours of reconciliation before you can even start preparing the presentation.
 When a board member asks a follow-up question, you do not trust your own figures enough to answer confidently.

 A new hire starts